vmware-archive/halite/README.rst

 Install the appropriate HTTP WSGI server selected in the master config above.
 In this case it is "cherrypy".
 The other tested servers are "paste" and "gevent".
-The server must be multi-threaded, asynchronous, or multi-processing in order to support the Server Sent Event streaming connection used by the Web UI.
+The server must be multi-threaded, asynchronous, or multi-processing in order to support the Server Sent Event (SSE) streaming connection used by the Web UI.

 Restart the SaltStack Master and navigate your HTML5 compliant browser to https://localhost:8080/app or however you have configured your master above.